-Failure to adhere to these guidelines may result in a zero on the assignment, a report to the Office of Student Conduct, and potentially an F3 (failing grade due to cheating) in the course.
-If you have any questions about the responsible use of AI in this class, please ask before submitting your work.
+Failure to adhere to these guidelines may result in a zero on the assignment, a report to the Office of Student Conduct.

 Student Expectations: Students enrolled in this course can expect the following:

 1. Clearly identified course objectives;

 - 2. Productive class meetings;

 - 3. A positive learning environment;

 - 4. Opportunities for appropriate student participation;

 - 5. Effective instruction;

 - 6. Positive and appropriate interactions;

 - 7. Assistance with meeting course objectives during and beyond class hours;

 - 8. Evaluation of student performance and appropriate and timely feedback; and

 - 9. Clear and well-organized instruction.